alexpil4/dogos-moon-diary/README.md

 # Dogo's moon diary

-> "That a bad job interview is not a complete waste of time."
+> "That a bad job interview without feedback is not a complete waste of time."

 Vite SPA project for keeping record of moon observations.